freedomofpress/securedrop-workstation-docs/docs/journalist/sources.rst

 |screenshot_sdapp_main_view|

-Journalists sending replies are assigned different colors and identified with their initials.
-Move your mouse pointer over the initials to reveal the full name.
+Replies from other journalists in your organization are identified by their name.

 .. note:: When you are prompted by a dialog that says “Do you allow VM 'sd-app' to access your GPG keys (now and for the following 28800